MicrosoftDocs/well-architected/well-architected/security/design-admins.md

 ## Minimize number of critical impact admins

-Grant the fewest number of accounts to privileges that can have a critical business impact
+Grant the fewest number of accounts to privileges that can have a critical business impact.

 Each admin account represents potential attack surface that an attacker can target, so minimizing the number of accounts with that privilege helps limit the overall organizational risk.
 Experience has taught us that membership of these privileged groups grows naturally over time as people change roles if membership not actively limited and managed.

 We recommend an approach that reduces this attack surface risk while ensuring business continuity in case something happens to an administrator:

-- Assign at least two accounts to the privileged group for business continuity
+- Assign at least two accounts to the privileged group for business continuity.

-- When two or more accounts are required, provide justification for each member including the original two
+- When two or more accounts are required, provide justification for each member including the original two.

-- Regularly review membership & justification for each group member
+- Regularly review membership & justification for each group member.

 ## Managed accounts for admins